 The sensitivity analyses below have been determined based on the exposure to interest rates at the end of the reporting period.
-For variable-rate bank balances, bank borrowings and the Company's loan to a subsidiary, the analysis is prepared assuming the amounts outstanding at the end of the reporting period were outstanding for the whole year.
+For variable-rate bank borrowings and the Company's loan to a subsidiary, the analysis is prepared assuming the amounts outstanding at the end of the reporting period were outstanding for the whole year.
 A 100 basis points increase or decrease is used as it represents management's assessment of the possible change in interest rates.

-If interest rate had been 100 basis points higher/lower and all other variables were held constant, the Group's profit would increase/decrease by RMB6,274,840 (2018 : increase/decrease by RMB4,724,000) respectively.
+If interest rate had been 100 basis points higher/lower and all other variables were held constant, the Group's profit would decrease/increase by RMB2,491,620 (2019 : increase/decrease by RMB6,270,840) respectively.